 The Town Hall hosted many political speakers, such as 1st Lady Eleanor Roosevelt when she spoke in defense of FDR’s New Deal.

-Another clue lead us to dbBistro Moderne and we found out that you can eat one of NY’s most expensive cheeseburgers, stuffed with foie gras.
-Since we needed to find out how much it cost, we headed into the restaurant to ask one of the waiters.
+Another clue leads us to dbBistro Moderne, and we found out that you can eat one of NY’s most expensive cheeseburgers, stuffed with Foie gras.
+Since we needed to know how much it cost, we headed into the restaurant to ask one of the waiters.
 We learned that it was $32!
 We soon discovered that the $32 burger was just a drop in the bucket compared to eating at NYC’s most expensive restaurant, Masa, a Japanese restaurant in the Times Warner Center.
 Dinner there can cost $300 to $500 per person!

-Across the street from dbBistro Moderne, was the Royalton Hotel that was built in 1898.
-As we searched to find what color the old-fashioned telephones were in the lobby we learned that the building was one of the first buildings in NYC to enable street-level passage from one block to the next.
+Across the street from dbBistro Moderne, was the Royalton Hotel established in 1898.
+As we searched to find what color the old telephones were in the lobby, we learned that the building was one of the first buildings in NYC to enable street-level passage from one block to the next.

-When we arrived at Grand Central Terminal we had to find something that was worth $10-20 million!
+When we arrived at Grand Central Terminal, we had to find something that was worth $10-20 million!
 It turned out that the clock that sits on top of the information booth is GOLD…who knew?
 We also discovered that Grand Central Terminal is a very romantic place!
-The Biltmore Room was known as the “kissing room” since passengers coming off long-distance train rides like the Knickerbocker were met there.
+The Biltmore Room was called the “kissing room” since passengers coming off long-distance train rides like the Knickerbocker met there.
 Another romantic area was the rotunda outside the Oyster Bar, which has a whispering corner that is a popular spot for marriage proposals!

 The scavenger hunt took us about three hours to complete and at times it felt like the Amazing Race when we ran into other people also playing the game.
-This game is great for families!
-Kids learn things without even realizing and it and the game truly was interactive and SO MUCH FUN!
+This game is perfect for families!
+Kids learn things without even realizing it, and the game truly was interactive and SO MUCH FUN!
 We can’t wait to check out some of the other game zones in the future!